On groups with $S^2$ Bowditch boundary: Duality for groups with Bowditch boundary

 \begin{conjecture} [The relative Cannon conjecture] Let $(G, \mathcal{P})$ be a relatively hyperbolic group pair with $G$ torsion-free.
 If $\pa_B(G, \mathcal{P})\simeq S^2$, then $G$ is the fundamental group of a finite volume hyperbolic $3$-manifold $M$.
 Furthermore, the peripheral groups are the fundamental groups of the cusps and totally geodesic boundary components of $M$. \end{conjecture}

 \begin{theorem} If the Wall conjecture is true, then the relative Cannon conjecture is true. \end{theorem}

 Compare with \cite{kk}, which is similar.
 A slightly different theorem that the Cannon conjecture implies the relative Cannon conjecture when the peripheral subgroups are $\Z^2$, is given in \cite{GMS} with a completely different proof.
-Our version follows from Theorem \ref{thm:sierpinski}, Corollary \ref{cor:sphere}, and a result of Kapovich and Kleiner \cite[Theorem 1.1]{kk_duality}.
+Our version follows from Theorem \ref{thm:sierpinski}, Corollary \ref{cor:sphere}, and a result of Kapovich and Kleiner on the uniqueness of peripheral structures \cite[Theorem 1.5]{kk_duality}.
 Martin and Skora \cite{martin-skora} conjecture that convergence groups can be realized as Kleinian groups, which encompasses the Cannon and relative Cannon conjectures.

 We now explain the rough outline for Theorem \ref{thm:sierpinski}. \begin{enumerate} \item In general there is a continuous surjection $c:\pa_D(G,\ca P)\ra\pa_B(G,\ca P)$.
 We collect some facts about the topology on $\pa_D(G,\ca P)$ and this map in Proposition \ref{prop:quotient}.
-In the case of Theorem \ref{thm:sierpinski}, we have a map $c:\pa_D(G,\ca P)\ra S^2$ such that $c^{-1}(z)$ is either a single point or a circle for each $z\in S^2$. \item In Lemma \ref{lem:sierpinski} we give a sufficient criterion to conclude that a space $X$ with a map $X\ra S^2$ such that each point preimage is either a point or a circle is a Sierpinski carpet. \item We verify that the conditions of Lemma \ref{lem:sierpinski} are satisfied for the map $c:\pa_D(G,\ca P)\ra S^2$.
+In the case of Theorem \ref{thm:sierpinski}, we have a map $c:\pa_D(G,\ca P)\ra S^2$ such that $c^{-1}(z)$ is either a single point or a circle for each $z\in S^2$. \item In Lemma \ref{lem:sierpinski} we identify conditions on a map $X\ra S^2$ that are sufficient to conclude that $X$ is a Sierpinski carpet.
+This gives a characterization of the Sierpinski carpet, which may be of independent interest. \item We verify that the conditions of Lemma \ref{lem:sierpinski} are satisfied for the map $c:\pa_D(G,\ca P)\ra S^2$.
 One of the difficult parts is to show that if $\pa_B(G,\ca P)\simeq S^2$, then if $\pa_D(G,\ca P)_P$ is the quotient of $\pa_D(G,\ca P)$ obtained by collapsing all but one of the peripheral circles to points, then $\pa_D(G,\ca P)_P$ is homeomorphic to the closed disk. \end{enumerate}

 {\it Remark.} It would be interesting to know a version of Theorem \ref{thm:sierpinski} when $\pa_B(G,\ca P)\simeq S^{n-1}$ for $n>3$, i.e.\ that in this case $\pa_D(G,\ca P)$ is an $(n-2)$-dimensional Sierpinski carpet.
 The methods of this paper show that this is true if one knows that each $P\in\ca P$ admits a $\ca Z$-boundary $\pa P\simeq S^{n-2}$.
 When $n=3$ this is automatic because the peripheral subgroups are always surface groups.